The best horror TV shows have scares down to an art. And episodic terror is a little different to its cinematic counterpart.

 1. Stranger ThingsStream Now (Netflix)

 Just because it’s wrapped up in the gentle fuzzy 80s friendships of now stratospherically famous teenagers doesn’t mean Netflix’s Stranger Things isn’t scary.
 While Eleven’s powers definitely sneak into sci-fi territory, it’s the Demogorgon and the Upside Down that will haunt your nightmares.
 Monsters aside, though, the first season is still in distinctly creepy territory as a child vanishes without a trace.
-The dangerous level of attachment we now have for these characters doesn’t bode well for our nerves for the inbound season 3.
+The third season is out now and, shock, horror, it's probably the best of the lot - combining the menace of the second season with the brilliant coming-of-age feels of the original season.

 Cannibalism has never looked this delicious.
 Hannibal is a three-season tasting menu of disturbingly delectable sweetbreads.
 You’ll only have to spend a matter of minutes with the almost painfully stylish Mads Mikkelsen to start wondering who that Anthony Hopkins guy thought he was.
 The eternal game of cat and mouse between the murderous hungry psychiatrist and haunted serial killer hunter Will Graham is true catnip for horror fans.
 Crime scenes that make the Jigsaw killer look uninventive turn Hannibal into unmissable TV.